hyperledger/indy-hipe/text/0120-rich-schemas-common/README.md

 - If the object is supposed to be immutable:
   - Make sure that no object with the given ID exist on the ledger
   - Make sure that no object with the `(name, version, transaction type)` exist on the ledger
-- There can be additional validation logic depending on the Rich Schema object type such as checking that referenced objects are present on the ledger.
+- There can be additional validation logic depending on the Rich Schema object type such as
+  - Checking that referenced objects are present on the ledger.
 This validation can be tricky in case of objects belonging to other ledgers.
+  - Checking that the content is a valid JSON-LD